GENI-NSF/geni-tools/README-omni.txt

  - Fit Omni result summaries in 80 character wide terminals (#409)
  - `ForceUseAggNickCache` avoids fetching new cache even if the agg nick cache is old (#391)
+ - Support `geni_extend_alap` with new `--alap` option, allowing you to request that slivers be renewed as long as possible, if your requested time is not permitted by local AM policy. (#415)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default